-Transfer hours accepted by Brevard College count toward cumulative completion rate and the Maximum Attempted Credits Allowed via the increments listed in the above table.
+Transfer hours accepted by Brevard College count toward cumulative completion rate and the Maximum Attempted Credits Allowed via the increments listed in the table on page 22.
 FA-SAP GPA is not affected by transfer hours - it will be calculated solely on coursework completed at Brevard College.
 The number of transfer hours accepted by the institution will be used to calculate FA-SAP and compliance with the 150% requirement.